-There are multiple ways to become an SEO consultant, with no single path that will get you there.
-Many who work in this role today had traditional marketing roles before focusing specifically on SEO, but that’s not the only option to get into search engine optimization.
+We’ll discuss how to become an SEO consultant, with no single SEO career path to get you there.
+Today, many SEO consultants who work in this role had traditional marketing roles before focusing specifically on SEO, but that’s not the only option to get into search engine optimization.

 There’s generally no specific background experience for becoming an SEO consultant, with many transitioning into the career from a range of various fields, not only marketing but information technology and business.
-In fact, if you look at job postings for search optimization jobs on LinkedIn and other similar sites, you’ll see many don’t even have requirements for a college degree.
-Of course, a bachelor’s degree (or higher) in marketing, business, IT, or a related field can help, but the most important requirement is to have SEO skills that are up to date and to be able to demonstrate them as well.
+If you look at job postings for search optimization jobs on LinkedIn and other similar sites, you’ll see many don’t even have requirements for a college degree.
+Of course, a bachelor’s degree (or higher) in marketing, business, IT, or a related field can help, but an essential requirement is to have SEO skills that are up to date and to be able to demonstrate them as well.

 The answer to “How to become an SEO consultant?” isn’t all that straightforward as you can see, but these steps are some of the best to help you achieve that goal regardless of your education and background.